Influential stakeholders: A radical idea for changing change management

 The stakeholders (people whose lives will be different because of this work and who know the issues the best) collectively and collaboratively, co-create an understanding of the problem and a solution design to tackle it.
 It is not created by a small group in a smoke filled room and disseminated for comments.
 No. Everything is actually, truly, co-created by the stakeholders as equal partners in the process.

+What does this kind of stakeholder engagement require?
 It requires both a process for dialogue, and a process for efficiently managing information from the dialogue in ways that respect each individual and their contribution fully, and prevent people from being overloaded with too much in their head at one time.
+If this is done well, then all the things experts espouse as needed for good change management and can’t quite get are created:

 - A vision – created as the collective vision of the stakeholder’s, not handed down from the “leaders”